passionlim/intensive/Script_DescribePlace.md

 I’d like to go to two cafes called “a twosome place” with my family and with my colleages.
 The one is located near my apartment and the other is located on a basement in my company.

 First of all, my wife and I enjoy sipping flavored hot coffe at the cafe while winding down and sitting on the chair on weekends.
 My kid also likes to go there to taste a sweet piece of cake.
-We enjoy that time because we can’t have such a time on weekdays because of busy work.
-It is the good place to improve our relationship.
+We can enjoy that time because we can’t have such a spare time on weekdays because of busy work.
+I'm pretty sure that it is the good place to improve our relationship.

 Second of all, there is an accessible cafe for employees in my company.
-We also get an additional 10% discount for all menus.
+We even get an additional 10% discount for all menus.
 Because of its affordable price, I usually go there with my colleagues to have a chat.
 It is very helpful for our team to know each other and also to improve our teamwork.

-In conclusion, I’m really enjoying the time at those cafes.
-It helps to improve a relationship with others.
-Therefore I strongly recommend to have a time with your close friends and family at cafes.
+In conclusion, I really enjoy the time at those cafes.
+It helps to improve relationship with others.
+Therefore I strongly recommend to have time with your close friends and family at cafes.